i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 // BLIND_PRIVKEY()

   alpha = GENERATE_ALPHA(destination, date, secret)
+  // If for a Ed25519 private key (type 7)
+  seed = destination's signing private key a = left half of SHA512(seed) and clamped as usual for Ed25519
+  // else, for a Red25519 private key (type 11)
   a = destination's signing private key
   // Addition using scalar arithmentic blinded signing private key = a' = BLIND_PRIVKEY(a, alpha) = (a + alpha) mod L